K0lb3/Binaryhelper/README.md

   - v - varint
   - () - tuples (groups)
   - x\*y - read an x, then read x times y (e.g. i*s for strings with their lengths described with a prior int)
-- Serialization (TODO) - annotation based class serialization
+- serialization - annotation based class serialization

-## struct
+## Serialization

 ### BinarySerializable